X-ray (Radiography) - Abdomen

 What are the limitations of an abdominal x-ray?

 Abdominal x-ray is a useful first step in the imaging workup.
-However, the images are not as detailed as those of other approaches such as computed tomography (CT) of the abdomen and pelvis.
+However, the images are not as detailed as those of other approaches such as computed tomography (CT) of the abdomen and pelvis or magnetic resonance imaging (MRI) of the abdomen and pelvis.
 Further imaging studies may be necessary to clarify the results of an abdominal x-ray or to look for abnormalities not visible on the abdominal x-ray.

 Abdominal x-ray is not considered safe for pregnant women.